 It is personal opinion and preference, whilst the brush cleans very well, delivering up to 31,000 strokes per minute, subject to the cleaning mode used, the larger brush head will not be to everyone’s preference.

 It can feel harder to reach the very back of the mouth and tight spaces, but each mouth and the space to move is different.
-In some instances the smaller round heads of Oral-B brushes can be beneficial.
-That said, Sonicare do offer compact sized heads that may be more suitable for certain users.
+In some instances, the smaller round heads of Oral-B brushes can be beneficial.
+That said, Sonicare does offer compact sized heads that may be more suitable for certain users.

 Blue bristles on the brush head fade over time.
 These indicator bristles are designed to act as a visual reminder that you should replace the brush head every 3 months for maximum effectiveness.